Please give him the support he deserves and donate towards this campaign! Every penny counts and it will all go towards supporting dogs in need.

 It is a relatively easy, flat walk to the beach and back via the easy access trail (approx 1-1.5hrs at gentle pace).
+The walk is not circular so can be taken to any length.
 View at:

 HOW TO GET THERE

-The Seven Sisters Country Park is situated at Exceat on the A259.
-The car park is Pay and Display.
+The Seven Sisters Country Park is situated at Exceat on the A259 accessible by car and bus.
 Trains leave London Victoria for Lewes, where you change for Seaford.
 From Seaford take the number 12, 12A or 13 bus.

-Note: Sometimes there are football matches on at the Amex or other events in nearby Brighton so it is worth checking if these may affect your route and allowing plenty of time.
+Note: It is worth checking for any events at the Amex stadium or other events in nearby Brighton, if these may affect your route or cause traffic delays.